ImperialCollegeLondon/pnextract/src/pnm/README.md

 ###  Build instructions

-The code is already compiled to pnextract.exe, a Win64 executable, using Gcc MinGW compilers and compressed into the file bin.7z.
+Download and extract [bin.7z](../../bin.7z) for pnextract.exe,
+a Win64 executable compiled using MinGW compilers.

 See [../script/README.md](../script/README.md) for build instructions.
 The included [libvoxel](../libvoxel)  is the main dependancy, which itself is (optionally) linked to the included [zlib](../../thirdparty/zlib) and [libtiff](../../thirdparty/libtiff) libraries.

 ###  Licence

-The code is release as a free, using a zlib-style licence (TODO).
+The code is release as a free, using a zlib-style licence.
 The code and executables are provided as is, without any kind of warranty;
 use at your own risk.

-For contact and further information see [Imperial College - Pore-scale Consortium] website, raise an `issue` on github, or send me an email:   a.q.raeini@imperial.ac.uk
+For contact and further information see [Imperial College - Pore-scale Consortium] website, raise an `issue` on github mentioning @aliraeini in your message, or send me an email:   a.q.raeini@imperial.ac.uk